bluelightning32/vs-lambda/getting-started.md

   world, or the seed can be crafted using a walnut seed and the term `(pair, S)`.
 * Blue clay transformer - right click this on a blue clay block in the world to slowly convert it and its neighbors into fire clay blocks.
+* Charcoal pit sealant - paint this on the inside of a charcoal pit to increase the amount of charcoal the pit produces by up to 30%.
 * Metal glue - can be used to repair tools in the crafting grid.
 Using metal glue on a tool saves the hassle smithing, and repairing a tool overall costs half the metal.
 Requires term `inl 3 :: inr (2, tt) :: nil` to craft.